Southwest delays return of its Boeing 737 MAX jets to February

 The Southwest Airlines Pilots Association (SWAPA), the union for the airline’s pilots, said flights would likely resume in “probably a February time frame.”

-Boeing said Monday it was “working towards return to service in the fourth quarter.”
-A key step towards that effort - a certification test flight by Boeing - is not expected until at least early November.

-Last week, SWAPA sued Boeing, alleging the planemaker “deliberately misled” the airline and pilots about the 737 MAX aircraft.
-The grounding of the 737 MAX in March forced more than 30,000 Southwest Airlines flight cancellations and caused over $100 million in lost wages for pilots, the union said.
+Last week, the Southwest pilots’ union sued Boeing, alleging the planemaker “deliberately misled” the airline and pilots about the 737 MAX.
+The plane’s grounding in March forced more than 30,000 Southwest Airlines flight cancellations and caused over $100 million in lost wages for pilots, the union said.

 Boeing said last week it believes the lawsuit “is meritless and will vigorously defend against it.”